Image Matching by Bare Homography: Introduction

 Against the trend, as contribution, this paper present Slime, a handcrafted image matching framework, able to ``stick together'' correspondences like Superglue, yet providing more ``gross'' results.
 The main idea of Slime is to add an intermediate local representation based on rough planes to better cluster together and filter spatially-close matches.
 Only local and global planar constraints, often in a loosen form, are used in Slime, integrating them so as to provide feedback mechanisms within the matching process.

 Slime starts by detecting candidate rough planes on different image regions and scales, by extracting matches using the hybrid Hz$^+$ pipeline~\cite{hz_pipeline} followed by the RANdom SAmple Consensus (RANSAC)~\cite{ransac} for a robust homography estimation.
 These planes are then expanded by incorporating further matches which adhere to the model, and unstable matches are discovered on the basis of a voting strategy relying on the observation that any two legit planes are able to define the stereo configuration of the scene.
 The relative global orientation between the image pair is estimated, again by voting, considering the keypoint patches of the surviving matches.
-Likewise the coarse-to-fine strategy of LoFTR, the images are divided into tiles, and the two mutual best homographies associated to each tile is retained, so as to model the local foreground and background as planes.
+Likewise the coarse-to-fine strategy of LoFTR, the images are divided into tiles, and the two mutual best homographies associated to each tile are retained, so as to model the local foreground and background as planes.
 Matches on tiles are then selected according to the foreground and background planar homographies, and finally filtered overall by the Delaunay Triangulation Matching (DTM)~\cite{dtm} considering spatial neighborhood constraints.

-Fig.~\ref{cart} compares Slime matches against other state-of-the-art methods.
-Slime correct matches (green) better cover the whole scene with respect to Superglue and the standalone Hz$^+$, being also quite close to LoFTR.
-Moreover, with respect to both Hz$^+$ and LoFTR, wrong matches (red) are less spread and closer to the true optical flow due to the planar model constraints.
+Fig.~\ref{cart} compares Slime matches against other SOTA methods, notice that paper high-resolution vector images are included in the Supplemental Material (SM) as SM\ref{high_res_fig}.
+Slime correct matches better cover the whole scene with respect to Superglue and the standalone Hz$^+$, being also quite close to LoFTR.
+Moreover, with respect to both Hz$^+$ and LoFTR, wrong matches are less spread and closer to the true optical flow due to the planar model constraints.
+As discussed later in the Sec.~\ref{evaluation}, Slime makes the base Hz$^+$ able to robustly detect matches in challenging conditions until now resolved only by end-to-end deep image matching architectures, where Hz$^+$ and others traditional handcrafted or hybrid SOTA pipelines fail.